mentalclear-learningo/progress-log/README.md

 04/07/2022 - Completed Chapter 19, continue with Chapter 20

 04/08/2022 - Continue chapter 20 with "Writing Formatted Strings to a Writer"

+04/10/2022 - Completed Chapter 20, continue with Chapter 21 - Working with JSON data